Paul Ryan challenger Bryce pays off debt 15 years late

 Never miss a local story.

+"I helped Randy when he was making horrible life choices and, in return, he screwed me over," Slechta told the newspaper.
+"I was — and still am — a single working mother who works hard to pay my mortgage, send my son to school and always pay my bills."

+Slechta said she tried for months after the breakup to get Bryce to repay her, so in 2004 she took the case to small claims court, where she was granted a default judgment after Bryce didn't show up.

-Repayment of the loan with interest comes after Bryce cleared a lien on his property by paying $1,257 in back child support in August.
+This is the second old debt Bryce has paid off since he announced his challenge to Ryan.
+In August, Bryce cleared a lien on his property by paying $1,257 in back child support.

+"I've been very open about the fact that like so many others just trying to get by, at times I was downright broke," Bryce said.
+"I'm not proud of the fact I've had to borrow money from people who were kind enough to help me out when money was tight, like Rhonda."

 Comments